heyx3/Manbil/README.md

   * "Water": my first attempt at implementing dynamic rippling water on the GPU.
     * Water.h/.cpp: manages parameters for the water physics.
     * WaterRendering.h/.cpp: exposes special DataNodes for rendering water.
   * "GUI": the GUI system for my engine.
-The only functional part of this folder is the text rendering.
     * FreeTypeHandler.h/.cpp: Wraps the FreeType library, which loads fonts from a file.
     * TextRenderer.h/.cpp: Handles actual rendering of text into a texture.
 Reserve "slots" in a TextRenderer with "CreateTextRenderSlots()", render text into that slot with "RenderString()", then get the text out with "GetRenderedString()".
+    * GUIElement.h/.cpp: Defines the base type of GUI element.
+    * "GUI Elements": Various GUIElement implementations -- text, images, slider bars, dropdown menus, checkboxes, etc. GUIPanel is a collection of other GUIElements.
+GUIFormattedPanel is like GUIPanel, but it auto-formats the GUIElements as they are added/removed from the panel.
+    * GUIManager.h/.cpp: Defines the handler for a GUI system.
+Can be formatted or un-formatted ("normal").
   * "GPU Particles": My system for particle effects done on the GPU.
     * Particles are kinematic; they don't react to collisions or anything.
 This makes them faster but less dynamic.
     * The low-level particle system ("GPUP" for "GPU Particles") just provides an output system similar to the DataNode system.